mbucc/clean-architecture-with-java-9/README.md

 will add around 200 MB.

-As a side note, this ServiceLoader class is awesome.
+As a side note, this ServiceLoader class is pretty slick.
 For example, this code:

 ```
 ServiceLoader.load(HttpHandlerWithContext.class)